Telematch de Panoramic

 5. The 20+ pages user manual is replaced by a single carton panel.

-The number of specimens built is not yet known, but at least 15,000 were made.
+The number of specimens built is currently unknown, but at least 15,000 were made.

 Its date of release and original price are also unknown.